Shocker444/Football_analysis/README.md

-# ⚽ Football Data Analysis Tools
+# ⚽ Football Video Analysis

 This repository contains tools and scripts for analyzing football (soccer) data, including player performance, team statistics, and advanced metrics.
 The project aims to provide insightful visualizations, predictive models, and data-driven insights to better understand the game and support data-informed decision-making.